Black squirrel: Differences with non-melanistic squirrels

-Though melanistic gray squirrels are sometimes referred to as 'super squirrels' in the media, a study conducted in 1990 of black and gray morphs of the eastern gray squirrel concluded that there was no major difference in behavior between the morphs.
+A study conducted in 1990 of black and gray morphs of the eastern gray squirrel concluded that there was no major difference in behavior between the morphs.
 The same study also found no difference between the morphs when reacting to either a human or canid predator.
 However, another study in 2010 also found that gray morphs of the eastern gray squirrel were more prone to initiate flight than black morphs after hearing a red-tailed hawk; although the fact that black morphs were less likely to initiate flight after hearing a red-tailed hawk may not be an effect of pigmentation, rather the environment they inhabit.
 Given the higher frequency of black morphs in an urban setting, it has been suggested that black morphs have a higher tolerance for human/urban stimuli.
 It has also been suggested that behavioral differences with regard to mating may exist between the urban and rural populations of eastern gray squirrels.

 A 2019 study on fox squirrels found that there was no noticeable difference in metabolism between the different color morphs of that species.
 However, the same study on fox squirrels found that melanistic fox squirrels were more active than their non-melanistic counterparts during the winter and spring months, with melanistic fox squirrels found to be 30 percent more active during the mornings than their non-melanistic counterparts.
 Conversely the non-melanistic fox squirrels were more active during the autumn season.
 It has been suggested that the black squirrel's higher heat gain for its surface temperature is the reason why they are able to be active earlier in the day and remain active longer.